gustawsi/fundamentals-CI-integration/README.md

 Git repository for Lab 2 Continuous Integration (Fundamentals of Software Engineering DD2480, Royal Institute of Technology 2023)

 ## Summary
+This repository contains a continuous integration projekt that can be connected to different github webhooks to perform automatic tests on newly pushed changes.
+The result is then e-mailed to the person pushing the changes.

 ## Licence
 Permissions: private and commercial use, modification, distribution.